gavinwang-au/det-dev-test/README.md

 - Run `npm run test` to execute the tests via Mocha.

-- Run `docker-compose up –d` to run for a local test evn.
+- Run `docker-compose up` to run for a local test evn.

 - Swagger UI can be accessed through `http://localhost:3030/api-docs`.